Landlord

 What it does and how it helps you

 The BTL ICR Calculator helps UK landlords calculate Interest Coverage Ratio for buy-to-let mortgage applications.
-ICR is the key metric lenders use to assess BTL affordability, requiring your rental income to be 125-145% of mortgage interest at stress test rates.
-Our calculator shows whether you meet lender requirements and how much you can borrow based on rental income.
+ICR is the key metric lenders use to assess BTL affordability, typically requiring rental income to cover 125-145% of mortgage interest at stress test rates.
+Our calculator instantly shows whether you meet lender requirements and calculates maximum borrowing based on your rental income.

 How It Works